Toka Natua

 Toka Natua (born 22 November 1991) is a New Zealand rugby footballer.
 She has represented New Zealand in rugby union and the Cook Islands in rugby league.
-She plays for the Blues Women in the Super Rugby Aupiki competition.
+She played for the Blues Women in the Super Rugby Aupiki competition.

 Rugby career

-2015
+2015–16

 Natua made her debut for the New Zealand women's national rugby union team, the Black Ferns, in 2015 against Canada.
+In 2016, She scored a try in the win over the Wallaroos in the second Laurie O'Reilly Cup match.

 2017

 Natua scored a hat-trick and was also cited for foul play, in New Zealand's victory over England in the final of the 2017 Women's Rugby World Cup.
 She then represented the Cook Islands at the 2017 Women's Rugby League World Cup in Australia.

 2019–20

 In 2019, she was part of the Black Ferns team that won the Women's Rugby Super Series.
 In 2020, she was named in the Black Ferns squad that took on the New Zealand Barbarians in Waitakere.